 How Dynamic Search Ads are ranked

 When entering the auction, the ranking of a dynamic search ad is determined in the same way as keyword-based ads.
-It’s calculated using your bid amount, your auction-time ad quality (including expected click-through rate (CTR), ad relevance, and landing page experience), the Ad Rank thresholds, the context of the person’s search (for example, the person’s location, device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of extensions and other ad formats.
+It’s calculated using your bid amount, your auction-time ad quality (including expected click-through rate, ad relevance, and landing page experience), the Ad Rank thresholds, the context of the person’s search (for example, the person’s location, device, time of search, the nature of the search terms, the other ads and search results that show on the page, and other user signals and attributes), and the expected impact of assets and other ad formats.

-However, we might show your Dynamic Search Ad instead of your keyword-based ad when a customer's search term is a broad match or phrase match to one of your keywords, and when your dynamic search ad has a higher Ad Rank.
+However, we might show your Dynamic Search Ad instead of your keyword-based ad when a customer's search term is a broad match or phrase match to one of your keywords, and when your dynamic Search Ad has a higher Ad Rank.

 You can use negative keywords, just like with traditional ad groups, to avoid showing your ads on searches that don't convert into sales.
-With Dynamic Search Ads, you control dynamic ad targets, ad templates, bids, and budgets.
+With Dynamic Search Ads, you steer dynamic ad targets, ad templates, bids, and budgets.
 You can add negatives from the Keywords report or from the Search Terms report in the Dynamic Ad Targets tab.
-When reviewing Search Terms report, check the box next to the search query you want to exclude, and then select Add as negative keyword.
-This will create a negative keyword for that search query that you can see in the Keywords report.
+When reviewing your Search terms report, check the box next to the search query you want to exclude, and then select "Add as negative keyword".
+This will create a negative keyword for that search query that you can view in the Keywords report.

-Overlapping Dynamic ad targets
+Overlapping dynamic ad targets

-Overlapping Dynamic ad targets and keywords
+Overlapping dynamic ad targets and keywords